-Brazil's Bolsonaro taps family friend as top cop amid probes into sons
+Despite outcry, Brazil's Bolsonaro taps family friend as top cop amid probes

 Over the weekend, Bolsonaro took to Facebook to defend Ramagem, after word of his nomination leaked to the press.

 “So what?
-I knew Ramagem before I knew my children.
+I knew Ramagem before he knew my children.
 Should he be vetoed for that reason?
 Whose friend should I pick?” the president said in a post.

 In the official gazette on Tuesday, Bolsonaro also appointed André Mendonça as justice minister, replacing Moro.